Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 That was quite deliberate.

-While Harring had drawn erotic images from his very early days as an art student, he never placed erotic or homoerotic motifs in
+While Haring had drawn erotic images from his very early days as an art student, he never

-his New York subway drawings out of his love and respect for the innocence of children.
+placed erotic or homoerotic motifs in his New York subway drawings out of his love and respect for the innocence of children.

-But the old director's like, check it out, there's penises everywhere!
+But the old directors like, check it out, there's penises everywhere.

-Am I the only one seeing this?
-Come on people, use your eyes to see the dicks!
+Come on people, use your eyes to see the Dix.

-The Mona Lisa, it's just dicks, dicks, dicks.
-The dick follows you around the room, the one eye.
+The dick follows you around at the room, the one eye.

-of dicks, like kids aren't the biggest dick drawers there are.
+kids to see any drawings of dicks like kids aren't the biggest dick drawers there are.

-One of the last pieces Haring completed on what was to be his only trip to Australia
+One of the last pieces Herring completed on what was to be his only trip to Australia is the outdoor mural behind us.

-The mural was painted on the 6th of March, 1984, and it was all completed in a single day.
+At the time this was part of Collingwood Technical College.
+The mural was painted on the 6th of March 1984 and it was all completed in a single day.

-The students from the college excitedly gathered and watched as Haring painted on a ladder.
+Wow.
+The students from the college excitedly gathered and watched his harring painted on a ladder.
+No scissor lift this time.

-Okay, left the scissor lift at home.
+Okay, left a sizzle lift at home.
+Yep.

 Which I guess is why it's got a cap there.

-If he'd had maybe a cherry picker, he could have gone all the way up that brick wall.
+he could have gone all the way out that brick wall.

 Oh yeah.

-John Buckley, who I remember was his host, didn't have any discussion with Keith about what he planned to paint.
+didn't have any discussion with Keith about what he planned to paint.

 He simply organised the space,